byananya/byananya/README.md

 👨🏻‍💻 Who am I ![Gen Z](https://img.shields.io/badge/Gen%20Z-blue?style=flat-square)
 * 💡 Passionate about learning and working with Autonomous Vehicles to contribute meaningfully in **research**!
 (Working as a Research Assistant @UCSC's AIEA Lab with Prof. Leilani Gilpin)

-🧠 Currently developing LLM (Large Language Model) agents to create websites as a side project with my co-founder, Vibhor Sehgal.
+🧠 Currently developing LLM (Large Language Model) agents to create websites as a side project with my co-founder & CTO, ** Vibhor Sehgal **.

 👥 Actively looking to add 1 team member, ideally full stack developers with expertise in AI methodologies like LLM and NLP.
 (Looking to build my team)